DennisFitzner/EagleLocalServerPlugin/README.md

    - Check file permissions
    - Verify file IDs are correct

-3. **CORS errors**:
-   - Enable CORS in plugin settings
-   - Or configure allowed origins

-### Debugging

-The plugin includes comprehensive logging.
-Check the console output for:
-- Server startup messages
-- Request logs
-- Error messages
-- Eagle API connection status

 ## License

 MIT License - see LICENSE file for details.

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the logs
-3. Create an issue in the repository
-4. Contact the plugin author